lawfulstupid/StaxRomana/README.md

 	d	Duplicate head.
 	?
 Push 2nd, 1st.
 	;	Move head 2 spaces back.
+	:	Move head to bottom of stack.
 	$	Swap top 2 elements.
 	r	Reverse stack.
 	.
 Pop 1.
 	_	Clear stack (pop all).
 ### Logic
-	Treats zero as False, non-zero as True, False as zero, True as 1.
+Treats zero as False, non-zero as True.
 	¬	Replace head with inversion.
 	&	Pop 2, push conjunction.
 	|	Pop 2, push disjunction.
 ### Control
+Stack head is treated as 0 when stack is empty.
 	()	If statement: executes once if stack head is non-zero.
 	{}	While loop: executes forever while stack head is non-zero.
 	[]	Repeat loop: executes once, then repeats while stack head is non-zero.
 ### I/O
 	#	Pop 1, print number.
-	~	Pop stack, print as numbers.
+	~	Pop stack and print it.
-	'	Pop 1, print character.
+	'	Pop 1, print as ASCII character.
-	"	Pop stack, print as characters.
+	"	Pop stack, print as ASCII characters.
-	,	Read char from stdin
+	,	Read character from STDIN and push to stack.
-	@	Read line from stdin
+	@	Read line from STDIN and push to stack.
 ### Comments
 	`	Block comment until next backtick.